njameral/Ameral_Lab_Notebook/_posts/2021-07-07-Ligation-Efficiency-Testing.md

 ## PCR Test and Gel for Ligation Test
 Dates Performed: July 6th (Plates A,B,D) July 8th (Plates C,E)

-11. Ligation Test
+  Step 11: Ligation Test
-Pipette the ligation test sample(s) into new PCR strip tubes (40ul) Perform a 1.5X bead cleanup for each test sample.
+  Pipette the ligation test sample(s) into new PCR strip tubes (40ul)\
+  Perform a 1.5X bead cleanup for each test sample.\
   Briefly:
   Add 60ul room temp KAPA Pure Beads to each sample and pipette mix 10X Place on orbital shaker 15 min
   Place on magnet rack and wait for solution to go clear Remove clear solution without disturbing beads
   Add 200ul fresh 80% ethanol to tubes
 Remove solution from tubes
 Add 200ul fresh 80% ethanol to tubes
 Remove solution from tubes